Back in 2013, I published the first edition of this guide and dubbed it “How to start a blog in Nigeria“.

 Something Very Important to Know…

-This little secret I want to share with you here is very important you read it carefully and adhere to it because it might just be the BIG difference between a blog that falls flat right from the word go and the one that makes a very big impact in the world.
+This little secret I want to share with you here is very important you read it carefully and adhere to it.
+This is because it might just be the BIG difference between a blog that falls flat right from the word go and the one that makes a very big impact in the world.

 Create a focus blog…is as simple as that.